thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/embed-a-viz.md

     ```

     The protocol (`http` or `https`) of your client and your ThoughtSpot instance
     should match.
-You'll use this identifier in the next part.
+You can use this identifier in the next part.

 7. Save your changes and close the `test.html` file.